zztczcx/kart/README.md

 ### Notes
 - Spec includes `servers: /`; validator is configured with host checks silenced and API key authentication.
 - Coupon validation requires presence mask to have at least two bits set.
+- Assumed that there is no same coupon code in the same file